after-duolingo

 Contents

-Keep using Duolingo anyway.
+1. Keep using Duolingo anyway

 Even if you’ve finished a Duolingo course, Duolingo can still help you continue learning.
+There are two ways you can make this happen.

 One way is to go back and redo all the lessons until you earn perfect scores in all areas.
 Your scores will fade over time, so getting them to all be perfect at the same time will require a lot of time and effort.
-However, the only thing as rewarding as having a perfect score in each category simultaneously may be knowing that perfect score reflects your wealth of knowledge.

 Another way to keep using Duolingo to study your target language is to use the “practice” feature on the right-hand side of the page.
 This feature presents you with familiar Duolingo questions in order to strengthen key words and skills, so it’s a good way to reinforce what Duolingo taught you and to prevent backsliding.